BetterThanTomorrow/calva/docs/site/fiddle-files.md

 | **Calva: Open Source File for Current Fiddle File** | Opens the **Source** file corresponding to the current **Fiddle** file. | <div style="white-space: nowrap; overflow-x: auto;"><kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>c</kbd><br><kbd>f</kbd></div> | When the currently active file _is_ a **Fiddle** file + there is an existing, and corresponding, source file. |
 | **Calva: Evaluate Fiddle File for Current File** | Evaluates the **Fiddle** file corresponding to the current Clojure **Source** file. | <div style="white-space: nowrap; overflow-x: auto;"><kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>c</kbd><br><kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>f</kbd></div> | When the currently active file is _not_ a **Fiddle** file. |

 The commands for opening and evaluating corresponding **Fiddle** files will offer to Create the **Fiddle** file if it does not already exist.
-But the **Calva: Open Source File for Current Fiddle File** will _not_ offer to create the target file.
+But the **Calva: Open Source File for Current Fiddle File** command will _not_ offer to create the target file.

 What does **corresponding** mean here?
 Without any configuration Calva will look for “sibling” files, where files with Clojure file extensions (E.g. `.clj`, `.cljs`, `.bb`) will be treated as **Source** files, and files with the `.fiddle` extension will be treated as **Fiddle** files.
 Sibling file here means residing side by side in the file system.
 If this default behaviour is not your cup of tea, there is some flexibility added by configuration.